thephoeron/LLTHW/book/1-12-0-namespaces.md

 Symbol names are stored as case-sensitive strings in the symbol table.
 Typically, the Lisp reader upcases symbol-names when they are interned unless forced to do otherwise.

+Symbols exist within packages, so their full name is prefixed with their package.
+When your working package is the same namespace as where the symbol was interned, you can omit the package prefix---but it is still there.

 ```lisp
 (symbol-name 'pi)
 "PI"